just1602/lorri/README.md

 based around fast direnv integration for robust CLI and editor integration.

+When changes are made that would affect a project's developement shell, lorri builds the new shell in the background, and applies the result on the next shell prompt.
+The result is that development tools are kept in sync with the current Nix shell configuration (even e.g. as you switch branches) without blocking your use of the terminal.

 :point_right: **[Check out our blog post][lorri-blog-post] to see how lorri improves on the `nix-shell` experience during everyday development as well as in common scenarios like channel updates and Nix garbage collection.**

+lorri supports both `shell.nix` and `devShells` in `flake.nix` files.

 The project is about experimenting with and improving the developer's experience with Nix.
 A particular focus is managing your project's